How to Manually Sync Audio and Video in DaVinci Resolve (2026 Professional Guide)

 9. Navigating the Chaos of Variable Frame Rate (VFR)

-Footage sourced from smartphones, tablets, or OBS Studio often utilizes Variable Frame Rate to save processing power.
+Footage sourced from smartphones, tablets, or OBS Studio often utilizes variable frame rate to save processing power.
 This is the archnemesis of manual sync because the frame rate fluctuates constantly throughout the clip.
 Before you even attempt to bring this footage into DaVinci Resolve, you must "normalize" it.
 Use a transcoding tool like Handbrake to convert the file into a Constant Frame Rate (CFR) format.
 This ensures that once you sync the beginning, the rest of the clip actually stays in place.

 10. The Power of Compound Clips: Baking in the Sync